 To illicit the relaxation response, increase circulation, cardiovascular benefits and for emotional release.

-Want to get started with a deep breathing exercise?
-Try this Breathing Meditation guided by Dr. Deepak Chopra.
+Try A Deep Breathing Meditation guided by Dr. Deepak Chopra:

 For learning to quiet the mind and sit in non-judgmental observance.